kellertobias/servobill/README.md

 # Servobill

 Servobill is a simple, open-source invoicing app built with Next.js, Tailwind CSS, and TypeScript on top of AWS Serverless technologies.
 It is extremely cheap to maintain and can be deployed to your own AWS account in minutes.
+We now also support a dockerized deployment on your own hardware.

 ## Features